OPENING SESSION 09:00 - 09:45

 Reader in Social thought at the Center for Comparative Housing Research.
 Leicester.

-Founder and Director of GLOBUS, at the International Accademy in Berlin.
+founder and director of GLOBUS, the Global Urban Studies Research Institute at the International Academy in Berlin

 Dr. Kosta Mathéy was educated as an architect and urban designer at Darmstadt University of Technology in Darmstadt, followed by housing studies program at the Architectural Association in London and a PhD thesis on self-help housing to the faculty of Applied Social Sciences at Kassel University.